PinataMostGrim/grimagents_cli/readme.md

 ```

 #### Example usages
-Create and edit a new grimagents training configuration file or edit an existing one:
+Create and edit a new grimagents configuration file or edit an existing one:
 ```
 grimagents --edit-config grim-agents\config\3DBall_grimagents.json
 ```